ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 const authorSubschema = { schema: authorSchema };
 ```

-Here we may want to navigate from a particular user to their chirps, or from a chirp to its author.
-This is possible by connecting a key field on an object to a corresponding root query:
+We may want to navigate from a particular user to their chirps, or from a chirp to its author.
+This is possible by connecting an existing object key to a corresponding root query:

-- `Chirp.authorId -> userById(id)`
+- `Chirp.authorId -> userById(id)` (chirp author)
-- `User.id -> chirpsByAuthorId(authorId)`
+- `User.id -> chirpsByAuthorId(authorId)`  (user chirps)

 To formalize this navigation in our gateway schema, we can _extend_ each type with a new field that translates its respective key field into an actual association: